rehierl/node-tree-outliner/3-4-0-design-6.md

 located in between the inner section's sectioning node and the end of the inner section's parent container.

+Put differently: No inner section can contain even one node that does not also belong to the inner section's parent section.

 **CLARIFICATION**
-The content nodes of an inner section also belong to the parent section.
+All content nodes of an inner section also belong to the parent section.
 As such, they must be associated with the inner section and the parent section.

 That is, because both sections count as being open for as long as the inner section is open.
 Because of that, all the content nodes of an inner section must also be associated with the inner section's parent section.

-Note that this is a purely formal requirement because the definitions treat all sections as separate entities.
-Practically, and depending on the exact structure of sections, it could still be possible to strictly associate any node with one section only.
+This is however a purely formal requirement.
+That is, because the definitions treat all sections as separate entities.
+Practically, and depending on the exact nature of the resulting structure of sections, it could still be allowed to strictly associate a node with one section only.
+That is, if the strict associations in combination with the relationship between sections result in implicit associations of the nodes of an inner section with the inner section's ancestor sections.

 **DEFINITION**
 An inner section is said to be a sub-section of its parent section.
 That is, because any content node of a subsection also belongs to the corresponding parent section.

-Note that this definition is similar to the formal definition of a "subset": i.e. `(V subset-of W) := ((v in W) for any (v in V))`
+Note that this definition is similar to the formal definition of a subset of values:

+* `(V subset-of W) := ((v in W) for any (v in V))`

+**CLARIFICATION**
+The intersection of a subsection with its parent section is always identical to the subsection itself.
+That is, because all the nodes of a subsection also belong to the parent section.

+* `(A & B), (A and B) := { x : (x in A) and (x in B) }`
+* `(s & p) == s`, for any subset `s` and parent set `p`

+**CLARIFICATION**
+A section, a type-2 section in particular, can be an inner section of multiple other parent sections.
+That is, because a section can be subsequent to one or more open sections.

 <!-- ======================================================================= -->
 ## derived statements